hack4impact-calpoly/prfc-connect/docs/contributing.md

 5. Build the app
 6. Run tests

-This runs on both Node 20.x and 22.x to ensure compatibility.
+This runs on Node 22.x.

 **If CI fails:**